adelbibi/website2.0/content/publication/FedMedCL/index.md

 ---
-title: Prompting a Pretrained Transformer Can Be a Universal Approximator
+title: FedMedICL; Towards Holistic Evaluation of Distribution Shifts in Federated Medical Imaging

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Kumail Alhamoud
+- Yasir Ghunaim
+- Motasem Alfarra
-- Aleksandar Petrov
+- Thomas Hartvigsen
 - Philip H.S.
 Torr
+- Bernard Ghanem
 - admin
+- Marzyeh Ghassemi

 author_notes:
+- "Equal contribution"
+- "Equal contribution"
 - ""
 - ""
-- ""
-- ""

-date: "2024-06-22"
+date: "2024-07-07"
 doi: ""

 # Schedule page publish date (NOT publication's date).